Shelter Plus Care

 Prior to 2012, Shelter Plus Care was the name HUD gave to one specific funding source established by the McKinney-Vento Homeless Assistance Act of 1987 and associated regulations.
 As of July 2012, under the HEARTH Act and its regulations, Shelter Plus Care ceased to exist by that name and became part of a larger single source of funds called the Continuum of Care (CoC) Program.
 “Shelter Plus Care” continues to be DMH’s name for its permanent housing programs funded by HUD’s CoC Program.

-Shelter Plus Care (SPC) brings together permanent housing and disability support services for people who are both homeless and disabled.
+Shelter Plus Care (SPC) provides permanent housing through rental assistance for people who are both homeless and disabled.
 The goal of SPC is to create long-term housing stability, a return to self-sufficiency, and reintegration with community.
-People in need of assistance are either referred to DMH through a Continuum of Care's coordinated entry process (see the section below on accessing Shelter Plus Care through Coordinated Entry for more information), or they apply directly to DMH in areas that do not have a functioning CE process.
-In either case, at the time of referral from a CoC or direct application, the person or household must be working with a support services agency that is capable of verifying the household's homelessness and the disability of the head of household.
+People in need of assistance are referred to DMH through a Continuum of Care's coordinated entry process (see the section below on accessing Shelter Plus Care through Coordinated Entry for more information).

 Individuals and families receiving SPC assistance sign their own lease with a landlord and pay 30% of their income toward their rent.
 SPC funds, administered by local community housing agencies, pay the balance of the rent.
-If a program participant has zero income, SPC funds pay 100% of the rent.
-SPC households must work on increasing their incomes through employment or by accessing mainstream resources such as SSI or SSDI, along with non-cash benefits such as SNAP (food stamps), WIC, etc.
+If a household has zero income, SPC funds pay 100% of the rent.
+SPC households must work on increasing their incomes through employment or by accessing mainstream resources such as SSI or SSDI, along with non-cash benefits such as SNAP (food stamps), WIC, and TANF.

 SPC funds also pay for a security deposit up to the value of one month's rent when a household first enters the program.
-Some participants may be eligible for utility assistance as well, depending on income and household size.
+Some households may be eligible for utility assistance as well, depending on income and household size.
 SPC funds may not be used to pay for tenancy application fees, furniture or other start-up costs.
-SPC households can rent a unit within the geographical limits of the grant that funds that area; must rent within an area where they can access supportive services; and are limited in rental amount by HUD's Fair Market Rent standards.
-For more information on Fair Market Rents in Missouri, see the DMH Housing Manual, Chapter 4.
+SPC households are limited in rental amount by HUD's Fair Market Rent standards.
+For more information on Fair Market Rents in Missouri, see the Shelter Plus Care Operations Manual, Chapter 4.

-The Missouri Department of Mental Health Housing Unit manages 43 HUD grants that fund SPC programs in both the urban counties of Jackson, St. Louis City, and St. Louis County, as well as many rural counties.
-The table below gives further information about DMH's SPC grants (updated March 2017):
+The Missouri Department of Mental Health Housing Unit manages 31 HUD grants that fund SPC programs in most counties in the state.
+The table below gives further information about DMH's SPC grants (updated April 2019):